methanium/cppon/docs/internals/ALTERNATIVES.md

 ## Extension guidelines
 1. Add new alternative to variant (end preferred).
 2. Provide print(...) overload (printer).
-3. Add traversal semantics if container-like (visitors).
+3. If container-like: add traversal semantics (visitors).
+4. If it affects dereferencing or realization (like blob or number): update visitors’ getters accordingly.
-4. Update docs (this file + API reference).
+5. Update docs (this file + API reference).